richsoni/www-richsoni.com/_songs/how-come-sweet-gum.md

 How come you make my wanna punch yo lip
 How come you make my wanna punch yo lip
-Ill whack you with a mace, ill give your shirt a rip
+I'll whack you with a mace, I'll give your shirt a rip
 How come you make my want to punch your lip